President

 Ruth Altemier

 Ruth Altemier resides in Greentown and has served on the Board of Directors since 2005, where she served as President and currently serves as Vice President.
 As Chair of the Genealogy & Cemeteries Committee, she oversees the Adopt-A-Cemetery Program, conducts genealogy workshops, and coordinates annual fundraising events for the Cemetery Preservation Fund.
 She manages the Property Inventory Project, an ongoing effort to document the area’s historic homes and churches.
-As a member of the Programs & Membership Committee, she coordinates special events, such as local history tours.
-She is the author of a book on local cemeteries and has written articles on early settlers for the Society’s newsletter, Echoes from the Greene Hills.
+As a member of the Program Committee, she coordinates special events, such as local history bus tours.
+She is the co-author of a book on local cemeteries and has written articles on early settlers for the Society’s newsletter, Echoes from the Greene Hills.

 Bernadine Lennon

-Bernadine Lennon resides in Greentown and has served as Board Treasurer since 2008.
-She is Chair of the Finance Committee.
-As Chair of the Programs & Membership Committee, she is responsible for planning and developing the Society’s annual Calendar of Events.
-She coordinates the annual Community History Seminar, a series of talks on topics pertaining to local history.
-She manages the Society’s Veteran’s History Project and is a member of the Historic Preservation Award Committee.
-Bernadine has given presentations on local history, some of which can be seen on the Society’s YouTube channel.
-She is the author of numerous books and articles on local history, and was the former editor of the Society’s newsletter for 12 years.
+Bernadine Lennon resides in Greentown and served as Board Treasurer from 2008 to 2025, when she was appointed Director Emerita.
+Bernadine continues to serve as Chair of the Program Committee, and for the past several years she has planned and organized the Local History Seminar, as series of talks by historians on the history of the Pocono Mountain region.
+She manages the GDHS Veteran’s History Project and is the former editor of the Society’s quarterly newsletter for 12 years.
+She has given numerous presentations on local history, some of which can be seen on the Society’s YouTube channel.
+She is the author of books and articles on local history and contributes regularly to the “Stories from the Past” section of the Society’s quarterly newsletter, Echoes From the Greene Hills.

 Diane Smith